giuseppeporcelli/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

 # Module 1: Build and train models

 In this module, you will create a JupyterLab space in SageMaker Studio and clone this GitHub repository in that JupyterLab space.
 You will then build and train models using a notebook in the newly created JupyterLab space.

-In this module (Module 1), you will use a [JupyterLab space](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl.html), a private space within SageMaker Studio that manages the storage and compute resources needed to run the JupyterLab application.
 The JupyterLab application is a web-based interactive development environment (IDE) for notebooks, code, and data.
+A [JupyterLab space](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl.html) is a private space within SageMaker Studio that manages the storage and compute resources needed to run the JupyterLab application.

 ## Create a JupyterLab space in SageMaker Studio